 There’s such a simple grace to the animation in Long Way North undermined by needlessly over-complicated storytelling.
 This vibrant little animation, coming out of France and Denmark, bears a seemingly straightforward story but every potential for expressive beauty is diluted in unfeeling anecdotal details.
 Tsarist Russian politics, nautical terms and geographical mapping datum are perfectly acceptable ingredients in adventure romps, and Long Way North writhes them into the story with a self-proud gusto that could be almost admirable if it weren’t so glaringly obvious how little they actually mean to the story.
 Which, by the way, centers on a young Russian aristocrat, Sasha, who sets out to find her missing grandfather and clear her family’s name.
 That description alone, unfortunately, does the story only a little justice.

 Long Way North works under the guise of having simple but lucid emotional plot motivators, but in truth it misguidedly sets these simple but effective tools aside to imbue strange, stodgy moral ambiguity and ponderous background notes.
-A third of the movie seems to be dramatically feasible, the other two-thirds however amounts only to plot-oriented information dump
+A third of the movie seems to be dramatically feasible, the other two-thirds however amounts only to plot-oriented info dump.

 Early in the movie Sasha is rummaging through an old library, named after her grandfather (a famous explorer).
 By chance she comes across a document containing the coordinates of his last expedition (revealing a passage to the North Pole) locating a different route on his journey than originally thought.
 There’s a keen sense of urgency and close-to-home incentive that drives the scene.
 It carries enough personal involvement to anchor the characters and their emotions, and enough external motivation to capitulate the story into something grander.
 But the movie doesn’t seem to know when to let up.
 Long Way North spoils every simple plot detail by inflating its story.